Skip to content

 Key techniques used in feminist therapy include self-disclosure, psychoeducation, power analyses, reframing, and social action.

-1. Self-disclosure / egalitarian relationship: Feminist therapy holds that an authentic relationship is essential to the therapeutic process.
-As such, when helpful to the client, the therapist uses appropriate self-disclosure.
+1. Egalitarian relationship: Feminist therapy holds that an authentic relationship is essential to the therapeutic process.
+When helpful to the client, the therapist uses appropriate self-disclosure.
 Also within the relationship, therapists may elicit and encourage feedback from the client.

 2. Psycho-education: Because increased feeling of personal power is a goal of feminist therapy, psychoeducation is used to support clients in gaining knowledge about issues that arise in therapy.